Château Montebello: History

 In 2007 the resort hosted the Security and Prosperity Partnership of North America conference, a North American Leaders' Summit between the Prime Minister of Canada Stephen Harper, the President of Mexico Felipe Calderón, and President of the United States George W. Bush.

 The resort property was purchased again by the Evergrande Group, a major Chinese real estate group making its first investment in Canada in December 2014.
+In November 2025, the Quebec Superior Court approved a motion by the Caisse Desjardins de Brossard to place the resort into receivership under the Bankruptcy and Insolvency Act.
+PricewaterhouseCoopers Inc. was appointed as the official receiver, which intends to sell the property to pay down debts.
+The resort remained open, continuing under the management of Fairmont Hotels and Resorts.